-OFFICE OF THE CODE REVISER STATE OF WASHINGTON FILED

-DATE: September 15, 2020

-TIME: 10:32 AM

-WSR 20-19-081
+Agency: Washington State Liquor and Cannabis Board

+Effective date of rule:

+Emergency Rules

+$\boxtimes$ Immediately upon filing.

+□ Later (specify)

+Any other findings required by other provisions of law as precondition to adoption or effectiveness of rule? $\Box$ Yes $\boxtimes$ No If Yes, explain:

+Purpose: WAC 314-55-077 - Marijuana processor license- Privileges, requirements and fees; WAC 314-55-079 - Marijuana retailer license - Privileges, requirements and fees.
+The Washington State Liquor and Cannabis Board (Board) has adopted rule amendments as WAC 314-55-077(16) and WAC 314-55-079(14) that allows the board to take disciplinary action against any licensed marijuana processor or retailer for failure to comply with the provisions of WAC 246-80-021, concerning the sale of vitamin E acetate.
+These emergency rules replace and supersede emergency rules filed on January 6, 2021 as WSR 21-02-093 and WSR 21-02-094.

+Citation of rules affected by this order:

+New:

+Repealed: Amended: WAC 314-55-077, WAC 314-55-079

+Suspended:

+Statutory authority for adoption: RCW 69.50.101, RCW 69.50.327, RCW 69.50.342; RCW 69.50.345.

+Other authority:

+EMERGENCY RULE

-Agency: washington State Liquor and Cannabis Board Effective date of rule: Emergency Rules ☐ Immediately upon filing. □ Later (specify) Any other findings required by other provisions of law as precondition to adoption or effectiveness of rule? ☐ Yes ☐ No If Yes, explain: Purpose: WAC 314-55-077 - Marijuana processor license - Privileges, requirements and fees.
-The Washington State Liquor and Cannabis Board (Board) has adopted an emergency rule as WAC 314-55-077(16) that continues to allow the Board to take disciplinary action against any licensed marijuana processor failing to comply with the provisions of WAC 314-55-1065 concerning prohibition of the sale of vitamin E acetate.
-This filing supersedes and replaces emergency rules filed as WSR 20-12-036 on May 27, 2020.
-Citation of rules affected by this order: New: Repealed: Amended: WAC 314-55-077 Suspended: Statutory authority for adoption: HB 2826 (Chapter 133, Laws of 2020), effective March 25, 2020; RCW 69.50.342; RCW 69.50.345.
-Other authority: EMERGENCY RULE Under RCW 34.05.350 the agency for good cause finds: □ That immediate adoption, amendment, or repeal of a rule is necessary for the preservation of the public health, safety, or general welfare, and that observing the time requirements of notice and opportunity to comment upon adoption of a permanent rule would be contrary to the public interest. ☐ That state or federal law or federal rule or a federal deadline for state receipt of federal funds requires immediate adoption of a rule.
-Reasons for this finding: The standards in this emergency rule have not changed from the previous emergency rule.
-House Bill (HB) 2826 concerning marijuana vapor products went into effect on March 25, 2020.
-Among other things, HB 2826 amended RCW 69.50.342(1) regarding the Board's rulemaking authority by adding a new section (m), providing that the Board may, by rule, prohibit any device used in conjunction with a marijuana vapor product and prohibit the use of any type additive, solvent, ingredient, or compound in the production and processing of marijuana products, including marijuana vapor products, when the Board determines, following a determination by the Washington State Department of Health or any other authority the Board deems appropriate, that the device, additive, solvent, ingredient, or compound may pose a risk to public health or youth access.
-On November 19, 2019, March 19, 2020, and July 17, 2020, the Washington State board of Health (SBOH) offered the following background and reasoning for its ban of vitamin E acetate:
+Under RCW 34.05.350 the agency for good cause finds:

+- That immediate adoption, amendment, or repeal of a rule is necessary for the preservation of the public health, safety, or general welfare, and that observing the time requirements of notice and opportunity to comment upon adoption of a permanent rule would be contrary to the public interest. - That state or federal law or federal rule or a federal deadline for state receipt of federal funds requires immediate adoption of a rule.
-Twenty-seven cases of lung injury, including two deaths have been reported in Washington state.
-As part of the investigation into the multistate outbreak of lung disease associated with the use of vapor products, a recent study cited by the CDC conducted laboratory tests of fifty-one samples of fluid collected from the lungs of

-In July 2019 the United States Centers for Disease Control and Prevention (CDC), United States Food and Drug Administration, state and local health jurisdictions and other clinical and public health partners began investigation [of] outbreaks of lung injury associated with e-cigarette product use, or vaping.
+Reasons for this finding: In July 2019, the United States Centers for Disease Control and Prevention (CDC), United States Food and Drug Administration (FDA), state and local health departments, and other clinical and public health partners began investigating outbreaks of e-cigarette or vaping associated lung injury (EVALI).
 In September 2019, the CDC activated its Emergency Operations Center to aid in the investigation of the multi-state outbreak.
-As of February 18, 2020, CDC reported a total of two thousand eight hundred seven cases of hospitalized e-cigarette, or vaping, product use associated lung injury (EVALI) cases, and sixty-eight deaths in twenty-nine states and the District of Columbia.
+As of its final update on February 18, 2020, the CDC has identified two thousand eight hundred seven confirmed cases reported across fifty states, the District of Columbia, Puerto Rico and the US Virgin Islands, including sixty-eight deaths confirmed in twenty-nine states and the District of Columbia.
+Twenty-seven cases of EVALI, including two deaths, have been reported in Washington State.